mihai-vlc/uglifyjs-folder/README.md

       -p --pattern       Specifies a comma separated glob patterns for the file selections.
 Default: **/*.js --pseparator    Specifies the separator for the pattern input.
-Default: , --version       Prints the current version from package.json -h --help          Print this list and exit.
+Default: , --version       Prints the current version from package.json --config-file   Specifies a json configuration file for the uglify-js/uglify-es module' -h --help          Print this list and exit.
 ## Examples
     $ uglifyjs-folder test-folder